-Clinician-Researcher Awards support hypothesis-driven clinical research projects that have significant potential to advance our understanding of Dravet syndrome; slow or halt the of progression of the disease, characteristics, or comorbidities of the disease; and/or reduce mortality.
+Clinician-Researcher Awards support hypothesis-driven clinical research projects that have significant potential to advance our understanding of Dravet syndrome; slow or halt the progression of the disease, characteristics, or comorbidities of the disease; and/or reduce mortality.
 The projects must be patient-oriented, with the investigator directly interacting with human subjects/patients.
 This includes studies such as therapeutic interventions or support/extension of existing clinical trials.

-Applications are due by Friday, September 6, 2019.
+Applications are due by Friday, September 10, 2021.

-Please email Nicole with any questions.
+Please email Veronica with any questions.

 Applications which do not include the following materials and meet the specified page limitations will be returned unprocessed, or will be deferred until a subsequent granting cycle: